victorteokw/seedgoose/README.md

 the type is.
 We follow the convention over configuration best practice to save configuration time and suppress arguments.

-Create a Seedgoose configuration file like this, you can write the configuration file in any type, too.
+Create a Seedgoose configuration file like this.
+You can write the configuration file in any type, too.

 ``` javascript